Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Quadratic problems

-The results in Theorem~\ref{thm:LMCgrad} and Theorem~\ref{thm:LMsymPCG} provide multi-parameter limited-memory Hessian approximations where the memory usage can be changed between the iterations.
-The information in the Hessian approximation may be chosen as the method progresses and there is no restriction to only include information from the $m_k$-latest iterations.
+since $g_{k-1}^T p_{k-1}^{PCG} < 0$ and $p_{k-1}=\delta_{k-1} p_{k-1}^{PCG}$, with $\delta_{k-1}\ne 0$, by assumption.
+Therefore, $B_0+V_k+V_k^\rho \succ 0$ if $\rho^{(k)}_{k-1}> 0$ and $\rho_i^{(k)} \geq 0$, $i=0,\dots, k-2$.
+Finally, $V_k$ of (\ref{eq:Vsr1}) satisfies (\ref{eq:VkCond}) for $\delta_k=1$ since $g_k^T p_{k-1}=0$, as required. \end{proof} The result in Theorem~\ref{thm:LMQN} provides a class of multi-parameter limited-memory Hessian approximations where the memory usage can be changed between iterations.
+The choices of $V_k$ in (\ref{eq:symPCG}) and (\ref{eq:Vsr1}) are merely two examples of members in the class.
+The matrix $V_k$ of (\ref{eq:symPCG}) is of rank-two, and if used in $B_k= B_0 + V_k + V_k^{\rho}$, with $\rho_i^{(k)}=0$, $i=0,\dots, k-1$, then $B_kp_k = -g_k$ may viewed as a symmetric PCG update, compare with (\ref{eq:qNPCG}).
+The matrix $V_k$ of (\ref{eq:Vsr1}) is the matrix of least rank that satisfies (\ref{eq:VkCond}) with $\delta_k = 1$.
+In general, there is little restriction on which iterations to include information from in $V_k^\rho$.
+Information can thus be included from iterations that are believed to be of importance.
 All information may also be expressed in terms of search directions and the current gradient $g_k$.
 This provides the ability to reduce the amount of storage when the arising systems are solved by reduced-Hessian methods, described in Section~\ref{subsec:SolvDsyst}, with search directions in the basis.